vahiwe/Intel-Edge-Computer-Pointer-Control/README.md

 __`❍ python3 -m line_profiler file_name.py.lprof `__

+* I used the `get_perf_counts` API to log the time it takes for each layer in the models.
+You can view `file_name_perf_counts.txt` to analyze more.
+You can enable it by using the `perf_counts` CLI argument.

+* There is a toggle mode that allows you toggle the video output by pressing Spacebar.
+You can enable it by using the `toggle_video` CLI argument.

 ### Edge Cases
 Some situations where inference may break are:
 * `PyAutoGUI` fail-safe is triggered from mouse moving to a corner of the screen
 * `PyAutoGUI` control of the mouse was too slow, causing the frames to freeze and the application was slow
 * Application was crashing if no face was detected
+* If lighting is poor then the face might not be detected
+* If users face is not looking at the camera in a vertical position then the face might not be detected

 To solve these issues, you have to:
 * Disable PyAutoGUI fail-safe. `pyautogui.FAILSAFE = False`